thrishank/solanascore/README.md

 4 stats and other 4 stats side by side and below most interacted prgrams popular name and other just address

+stop popular programs
+and break the loop at 20000 signatures and throw a error that this bot account